 The Grand Erie Six Nations (GE6N) site is the most recent addition to the McMaster Family Medicine Residency Program.
 We have been a teaching site for many years with learners coming from both the Hamilton and Waterloo campuses, prior to the Residency Program.
 The GE6N program emphasizes community and preceptor based training in family medicine.
 The curriculum follows the traditional block rotation format.

-- Simulation lab monthly sessions led by local Emergency physicians.
+- Monthly simulation training led by local Emergency physicians.

-- Point-of-Care Ultrasound course available for all GE6N residents to complete the at a reduced resident rate.
+- Point-of-Care Ultrasound course available for all GE6N residents to complete at a reduced resident rate.

 - 1:1 preceptor to resident ratio in a community-based learning environment.